TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ## Statistics

 ### Query by Stage Resource
-- Query statistics data for each resource during the query period.
+- Retrieves statistics data for each resource during the query period.

 #### Request